 After much debate, Carol was sent along with another nurse who volunteered for the mission, Mary Ellen Rombach. .
 And so Carol found herself at Saint Vincent’s Catholic Medical Center in Greenwich Village, one of the hospitals that became the focal points of AIDS treatment.
 It was their first time in New York.

 One day, one of her patients told Carol that if she really wanted to understand how to help AIDS patients, she needed to understand the gay community.
-She realized that in order to help AIDS patients, she needed to see them as people first, patients second.
+She realized that to help AIDS patients, she needed to see them as people first, patients second.

 But Carol wasn’t a typical Catholic nurse.
-She took his advice, and started going to gay clubs, meetings, drag events, and more.
+She took his advice and started going to gay clubs, meetings, drag events, and more.

 Wherever she went, she was asked difficult questions that never ceased to amaze her.
 “I was shocked that people did all of that.
 First of all, that such gay sex existed, and then hearing about all the other types of sex.
 Toys, threesomes – everything you could things of was there.” she said.
 And so Carol the Catholic nun found herself being asked questions about gay sex daily – she and answered them all patiently.

-She quickly understood that true treatment of AIDS forces everyone to examine their prejudice.
+She quickly understood that the true treatment of AIDS forces everyone to examine their prejudice.
 “You couldn’t take care of patients without dealing with your constructions and prejudices.
 It was impossible to say that what was there was forbidden.
 The love that was between the patients – it could not have been forbidden.
-You were able to see the love, care, devotion, concern, tenderness and inclusion they felt towards each other.
+You were able to see the love, care, devotion, concern, tenderness, and inclusion they felt towards each other.
 So how could you see all this and say it’s forbidden?
 So I started to look at my life and think, Who is Carol?
-What does Carol want to do with her life?”, she said in one interview.
+What does Carol want to do with her life?” she said in one interview.

 Carol returned to Illinois after six months in New York.
-There, she fought for gay rights and for treatment of AIDS patients – going against the Church.
-As AIDS patients were protesting against the medical and political establishment’s disregard for the disease, Carol established the first treatment center in the United States for AIDS patients.
+There, she fought for gay rights and treatment of AIDS patients – going against the Church.
+As AIDS patients protested against the medical and political establishment’s disregard for the disease, Carol established the first treatment center in the United States for AIDS patients.
 The center also served as a learning center for AIDS treatment, as well as a testing facility and day treatment center.
 Shortly after, Carol was also appointed as a member of the Illinois AIDS Task Force.